fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/hogben.rst

 function
-  The function is defined by a refnx model, which should be provided in the pickle data format.
+  The function is defined by a refnx model, which should be provided in the pickle data format (as described [here](https://refnx.readthedocs.io/en/v0.1.41/faq.html#can-i-save-models-objectives-to-file)).
 Starting values for the varying model parameters are defined within the model object.